sundeepbassi/quizzy-movies/README.md

 4) As a user I want to see a variety of questions about movies.

-5) As a user I want to be able to use one click to play the game.
+5) As a user I want to be able to use buttons to navigate and use one click to play the game.

 6) As a user I want to be able to restart the game at the end.